 - Throat lozenges or sprays containing benzocaine (such as Cepacol) may provide temporary relief from throat pain.

 - Gargle, then spit out, warm salt water for a sore throat (use 1/2 teaspoon of salt in 8 ounces of warm water).

 - Feeling ill often causes a loss of appetite.
 This is normal, and usually improves as the infection improves.
-It is important, even if no appetite, to drink an adequate amount of fluids.
+It is important, even if no appetite, to drink an adequate amount of fluids in order to stay well hydrated.
 The urine will be a pale yellow when drinking enough fluids.

 In addition to self-care, it is important to avoid strenuous activity and abstain from alcohol:

 People with mono should avoid sports, lifting, exercising, falls, and any potential injury to the abdomen for about 4 weeks.
 That is because mono affects the spleen to some extent in about 50% to 60% of people with mono.
 An enlarged spleen is more vulnerable to rupture either spontaneously or from trauma to the abdomen.
 A ruptured spleen is a medical emergency.
 Anyone with mono should get medical clearance before resuming physical activities, especially contact sports.